The Most Iconic Red Lipsticks of All Time Ranked

 No list of iconic reds is complete without Ruby Woo.
 Introduced in 1999, it quickly secured its crown as the red lipstick of a generation.
 Its vivid, blue-based tone flatters an astonishing range of skin tones, brightens the complexion, and makes teeth look whiter.
 The formula is unapologetically matte, so matte, in fact, that it almost dares you to complain.
 And yet, that retro-dry finish is precisely what gives it indelible staying power.
 Ruby Woo is not just a lipstick.
 It is confidence in a bullet.

 If Ruby Woo is the rebel, Dior 999 is the refined classic.
-Originally created for Christian Dior’s first couture show in 1947, this shade has been reformulated over time but always retained its balance as the quintessential neutral red.
+Originally created for Christian Dior’s first lipstick launch in 1953, this shade has been reformulated over time but always retained its balance as the quintessential neutral red.
 Unlike Ruby Woo’s cooler undertone, Dior 999 sits gracefully in the middle, making it versatile across satin, velvet, and matte finishes.
 Owning Dior 999 is like owning a tailored blazer, it instantly elevates whatever else you are wearing.

 Chanel lipsticks carry the weight of heritage, and Pirate is among the house’s most unforgettable reds.
 Sleek, blue-toned, and luxurious, Pirate offers a more satin finish than Ruby Woo, delivering richness without the dryness.
 The packaging, of course, is unmistakably Chanel: black and gold, understated yet commanding.
 Pirate is the red that says elegance first, drama second.